saulo-chaves/ProbBreed/README.md

 <img src="man/figures/README-unnamed-chunk-12-1.png" width="100%" />

-The grey cells are environments where a given genotype was not assessed.
 See more options at `?plot.probsup`.

 The estimation of these probabilities are strictly related to some key